 The dentists confirmed they referred patients to a range of specialists in primary and secondary care for treatment the practice did not provide.
-We discussed with the practice manager; improvements could be made to the monitoring of private referrals to ensure patients are seen in a timely manner.

 Are services caring?

 We found this practice was providing caring services in accordance with the relevant regulations.